xaya/xaya_tutorials/xaya-cli.md

 Commands can put data onto the blockchain, get data from the blockchain, manage wallets, and much more.
 Skim through the command-help.txt file to get a feel for the kinds of commands that are available to you.

-For more in-depth information, run the following where "<command name>" is the name of the command that you want more information on:
+For more in-depth information, run the following where "&lt;command name&gt;" is the name of the command that you want more information on:

-	xaya-cli help <command name>
+	xaya-cli help &lt;command name&gt;

 So, for example, if you want information about creating new addresses, use this: